Cholesterol is carried through the bloodstream by carriers made of fat and proteins called; Lipoproteins.

 LDL deposits excess cholesterol in the walls of blood vessels, and induces a buildup of cholesterol, white blood cells, calcium, and other substances in the walls of arteries, causing them to narrow.

-HDL acts as a scavenger that cleans out potentially bad cholesterol from the arteries and a healthy HDL-cholesterol level may protect against heart attack and stroke.
+HDL acts as a scavenger that cleans out potentially bad cholesterol from the arteries and a reasonable HDL-cholesterol level may protect against heart attack and stroke.

 An imbalance of electrolytes such as potassium and sodium, can give rise to cardiovascular disorders caused by abnormal heart contractions, that can increase a person's risk for having a heart attack.